sd-powell/portfolio_project_2/TESTING.md

 The [JSHint](https://jshint.com/) website was used to validate the JavaScript code.
 I also installed [ESLint](https://eslint.org/) in [VS Code](https://code.visualstudio.com/), which automatically checked my JavaScript code in the console and reported any errors.

 I attempted to test with [Jest](https://jestjs.io/) and [Cypress](https://www.cypress.io/), but I encountered complications when importing functions into my test scripts.
-After assessing the time required to resolve these issues, I decided it would be more efficient to use alternative testing methods.
+After assessing the time required to resolve these issues, I decided it would be more efficient to use the testing methods mentioned above.

 | Validator| Issues found | Fix Implemented |
 | :--: | :-- | :-- |